penn-repl/apply/_pages/apply.md

 ## Eligibility

-Students eligible for REPL must meet all the following critera:
+Students eligible for REPL must meet all the following criteria:

 1. Currently attending an undergraduate institution.
 2. A U.S. citizen, national, or permanent resident.